IestynGreen/Ace-Academy/README.md

 * Timetable, with editable Content
 * A professional design apporach

-# 💻 How To Host The WebSite 💻
+# 💻 How To Host The Website 💻